davidkellis/able/README.md

 Destructuring is the binding of variable names to positional or named values within a data structure.
 Destructuring may be used in assignment expressions, function parameter lists, and pattern matching case expressions.

-Structs, tuples, pairs, arrays, and maps support destructuring.
+There are three destructuring forms, depending on the type of thing being destructured.
+These three forms support the destructuring of structs, tuples, pairs, and types implementing the Iterable interface all support destructuring.
 Unions do not support destructuring.

+There are three different contexts in which destructuring may be used.

-The following three sections demonstrate destructuring in three different contexts.
-The examples assume the following Person structure definition:
+The following sections demonstrate the three destructuring forms and how they can be used in each of the three different destructuring contexts.
+The examples assume the following Person and Address structure definitions:

 ```
 struct Person {